formbricks/store/SECURITY.md

 ### For Contributors

-When contributing code to Formbricks Store:
+When contributing code to Formbricks Hub:

 - **No hardcoded secrets**: Never commit API keys, passwords, or sensitive data
 - **Validate inputs**: Always validate and sanitize user inputs